oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 > EXAMPLE: In EXAMPLE 1 in [§3.15.3](#properties), the array-valued property `results` is divided into two files, the first containing 10,000 elements and the second containing 4,277 elements.
 A SARIF consumer that needs to access element 12,000 knows immediately that it is contained in the second file, at index 2,000.

-## 3.17 runAutomationDetails object
+## 3.17 runAutomationDetails object <a id='runautomationdetails-object'></a>

-### 3.17.1 General
+### 3.17.1 General <a id='general-16'></a>

 A `runAutomationDetails` object contains information that specifies `theRun`’s identity and role within an engineering system.

 > EXAMPLE: In this example, a run contains the results from one nightly execution of a single security tool over a specified set of binaries. `theRun.automationDetails` describes the run.
 Its `id` and `guid` properties both identify the run; the former in human-readable form, the latter in a form that might be more useful in an engineering system’s database.
 Its `correlationGuid` property specifies the set of runs identified by *all but the last component* of `id`’s hierarchical string; that is, it identifies the set of runs `"Nightly CredScan run for sarif-sdk/master/x86/debug"`.

-The run in this example is part of an aggregate of runs which together comprise the nightly execution of the engineering system’s full suite of security tools. `theRun.runAggregates\[0\]` describes that aggregate.
+The run in this example is part of an aggregate of runs which together comprise the nightly execution of the engineering system’s full suite of security tools. `theRun.runAggregates[0]` describes that aggregate.
 Its `id` and `guid` properties both identify the aggregate.
 Its `correlationGuid` property specifies the collection of such aggregates identified by *all but the last component* of `id`’s hierarchical string; that is, it identifies the collection of aggregates `"Nightly security tools run for sarif-sdk/master/x86/debug"`.

 ```json
 {                              # A run object (§3.14).